-COOPERATIVE EDUCATION
+COOPERATIVE EDUCATION AND EXPERIENTIAL LEARNING

-As part of the requirements for the LaGuardia degree, all day students are required to complete successfully Cooperative Education courses or their equivalent.
-In addition, extended day students in the following specialized curricular areas are also required to complete successfully Cooperative Education courses or their equivalent: Human Services, Occupational Therapy Assistant, Veterinary Technology, Dietetic Technology, Childhood Education, Secondary Education, Education Associate: The Bilingual Child, Physical Therapist Assistant, and School Foodservice Management.
-Students in these specialized curricular areas should consult with their departments for specific guidelines regarding their Cooperative Education requirements.
-For further discussion of the Cooperative Education program and requirements, please refer to the Cooperative Education section of this catalog.
+As part of the requirements for some LaGuardia degrees, students are required to complete successfully internships or experiential learning courses.
+In addition, all students in the following specialized curricular areas are also required to complete successfully Cooperative Education courses or their equivalent: Human Services, Occupational Therapy Assistant, Veterinary Technology, Dietetic Technology, Childhood Education, Secondary Education, Education Associate: The Bilingual Child, Physical Therapist Assistant, and School Foodservice Management.
+Students in these specialized curricular areas should consult with their departments for specific guidelines regarding their requirements.